 - Reviewing final insurance payment details

-Important: Insurance payers provide limited information on Payment Reports regarding reasons for adjustments.
-To determine the reason for an insurance adjustment, as well as next steps, contact the payer directly.
+Important: Insurance payers provide limited information on Payment Reports regarding the reasons for adjustments.
+To determine why an adjustment occurred and what steps to take next, contact the payer directly.

 Viewing insurance adjustments